zk4x/zyx/zyx/STYLE.md

 ## Memory

 Just use arenas to group allocations for high performance code.
+For low performance code just use whatever is easiest to type.

 ## API design